COMPLETED: IDA: Implementing a Digital physical Activity intervention for older adults

 Principal Investigator: Dr Kat Bradbury

-Project team: Professor Helen Roberts, Dr Max Western, Dr Stephen Lim, Linda Du Preez, Fay Sibley, Dr Judith Joseph, Professor Lucy Yardley, Dr Chloe Grimmett, Dr Neil Langridge, Christian Brookes, Helen Fisher, Cynthia Russel, Asgar Electricwala, Tom Stokes, Professor Maria Stokes, Dr Paul Clarkson, Cherish Boxall, Dr Katherine Morton, Sara Bolton, Dr David Attwood.
+Project team: Dr Max Western, Dr Stephen Lim, Linda Du Preez, Fay Sibley, Dr Judith Joseph, Professor Lucy Yardley, Dr Chloe Grimmett, Dr Neil Langridge, Christian Brookes, Helen Fisher, Cynthia Russel, Asgar Electricwala, Tom Stokes, Professor Maria Stokes, Dr Paul Clarkson, Cherish Boxall, Dr Katherine Morton, Sara Bolton, Dr David Attwood.

 Summary